Bylaws

 1. Eligibility.

-• 3.A.
-Only members of the Chapter may serve on Chapter committees, vote on Chapter issues and hold executive office in the Chapter.
+1. Members of the Chapter may vote on Chapter issues, hold executive office in the Chapter, and serve on Chapter committees.

 Article IV.
 Officers.

-1. The Executive Committee of the Chapter shall be composed of the current Canadian Member-at-Large of ARLIS/NA; the past chair of ARLIS/NA Ontario or a member appointed by the executive of ARLIS/NA Ontario; the past chair of the Montreal, Ottawa, Quebec chapter of ARLIS/NA (hereafter referred to as ARLIS/NA MOQ) or a member appointed by the executive of ARLIS/NA MOQ; the past Canadian chair of the Northwest Chapter of ARLIS/NA (hereafter referred to as ARLIS/NA Northwest) or a Canadian member appointed by the executive of ARLIS/NA Northwest; a regional representative from Atlantic Canada; and a regional representative from the prairie provinces of Saskatchewan or Manitoba.
+1. The Executive Committee of the Chapter shall be composed of the current Canadian Liaison of ARLIS/NA; the past chair of ARLIS/NA Ontario or a member appointed by the executive of ARLIS/NA Ontario; the past chair of the Montreal, Ottawa, Quebec chapter of ARLIS/NA (hereafter referred to as ARLIS/NA MOQ) or a member appointed by the executive of ARLIS/NA MOQ; the past Canadian chair of the Northwest Chapter of ARLIS/NA (hereafter referred to as ARLIS/NA Northwest) or a Canadian member appointed by the executive of ARLIS/NA Northwest; a regional representative from Atlantic Canada; a regional representative from the prairie provinces of Saskatchewan or Manitoba, and the former Canadian Liaison of ARLIS/NA.

 Article V. Terms of Office.